-We will have broad discretion in the use of the net proceeds of the Offering and may not use them to effectively manage our business.
+We will have broad discretion in the use of the net proceeds of an offering of the common shares and may not use them to effectively manage our business.

-We will have broad discretion over the use of the net proceeds from this Offering.
+We will have broad discretion over the use of the net proceeds from an offering of common shares.
 Because of the number and variability of factors that will determine our use of such proceeds, our ultimate use might vary substantially from our planned use.
-Investors may not agree with how we allocate or spend the proceeds from this Offering.
+Investors may not agree with how we allocate or spend the proceeds from this offering of common shares.
 We may pursue acquisitions, collaborations or clinical trials that do not result in an increase in the market value of the common shares, and may increase our losses.